top of page

 • Reimagined the homepage as an operational command surface rather than a static entry point

-• Designed a scalable, cross-product system enabling real-time visibility and faster decision-making
+• Designed a scalable, widget-based system enabling real-time visibility and faster decision-making across three product verticals

 My Role